Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Install-Spark-And-Zeppelin-Locally.md

 export ZEPPELINHUB_API_TOKEN="YOUR_TOKEN_STRING"
 export ZEPPELINHUB_USER_KEY="YOUR_USER_KEY" (if authenticating)
 ```
-10. Navigate to Zeppelin home directory by typing:
+10. Navigate to your home directory by typing:
 ```
-$ cd ..
+$ cd
 ```

 11. We need to restart Zeppelin again so type:

 ```
-$ bin/zeppelin-daemon.sh restart
+$ zeppelin-daemon.sh restart
 ```
 12. Reload *ZeppelinHub* page.
 13. You know it worked if you click on your instance and your notebooks show up in the pane to the right.
 14. Congrats!
-You have installed and configured Zeppelin on your local machine.
+You have installed and configured Apache Spark & Zeppelin on your local machine.

 ---